lmanul/424/index.md

 ### Section ll.
 Majority Vote.

-The vote of a majority of Onit Owners at a meeting at which a quorum shall be present shall be binding upon all Unit Owners for all purposes except where, in the Declaration of these By-Laws or by law, ; a higher percentage vote is required. _.
+The vote of a majority of Unit Owners at a meeting at which a quorum shall be present shall be binding upon all Unit Owners for all purposes except where, in the Declaration of these By-Laws or by law, ; a higher percentage vote is required. _.